aappddeevv/scala-vdom/README.md

 Not sure this makes sense in every backend environment.
 Can't the programmer just wrap it into a future themselves if they want it async?
 There *are* side effects for rendering, potentially, but probably not diff'ing.
+* Attributes/properties are not back-end independent.
+I need to merge the ElementAction model into the core IOAction model while retaining the ability to link get/set information to the attribute/property specification.

 ## Setting Attributes & Properties